-The average salary increases for the year for contributors at 30 June 2021 are shown in the table below, segregated by scheme.
+The average salary increases for the year for contributors at 30 June 2022 are shown in the table below, segregated by scheme.
 The expected increase based on last year's actuarial assumptions was 2.5% plus an assumed promotional salary increase based on a member's scheme and age.
-As General scheme members make up about 90% of the total salary roll for active members, the overall level of salary increases was higher than expected.
-Therefore, the liabilities have increased by slightly more than expectations.
+As General scheme members make up about 90% of the total salary roll for active members, the overall level of salary increases was approximately in line with expectations.

 Scheme Actual salary increase

-Armed Forces -0.1%
+Armed Forces 0.9%

-General 3.1%
+General 2.6%

-Islands 2.8%
+Islands 3.0%

-Police 4.9%
+Police 4.8%

-Prisons Service 1.6%
+Prisons Service 0.2%